apohl79/audiogridder/README.md

 for each remote workspace, create a UI session (via VNC for example) and run a separate server instance in each session.
 You need to assign a different server ID to each instance (in the server settings).
-You can than easily address each instance from the AudioGridder plugin via "server[:ID]".
+You can easily address each instance from the AudioGridder plugin via "server[:ID]".

-You can also run multiple servers within your network and access different servers from your DAW at the same time as needed.
+You can also run multiple servers within your network and access different servers from your DAW at the same time.

 **Server Setup:**

-1. Install the PKG (includes server and pluging binaries)
+1. Install the PKG (includes server and plugin binaries)
 2. Run the server (If it crashes, just re-run it until it successfilly finishes the startup.
 Each plugin that does not work will be blacklisted.)